dombidav/afp2_web/doc/system_plan.md

 Web application must function and display properly in the following browser versions:
 -   Mozilla Firefox

--   Apple Safari
+-   Microsoft Edge

 -   Google Chrome

--   Opera
+-   Internet Explorer

 ##  Online shop regulations
 **Definitions:**
 1. The seller - XYZ-books

 2. Customer- An individual who is at least 14 years old, in case he/she is not 18 yet the consent of his/her legal representative is required. / A legal person or organization unit.

 3. Online store / Shop / Webshop -Internet service available at (*-not yet clarified-*) through which a customer can purche goods from the seller.

 4. Goods - Movaible items presented in the online shop.

 5. Regulations - Rules of the online shop.

 **General provisions:**

 1. Online shop is run by the seller.

 2. The regulations define the rules for the conclusion between the seller and the customer contracts for the sale of goods by means of distance communication and use by customers of the online store.

 3. Information about the price given in the online store is binding from the moment of receipt of the e-mails.
 After successful submission of the order, this price will not change regardless of changes in the prices in the store, which may arise in relation to particular goods.

 4. Photos of the goods are placed in the online store for exemplary purposes only and are specifically indicated in the presentation of the goods.

  5. Customers are not able to purchase goods in the online store if they not registrated users.

  6. Prerequisite for a successful placing an order, is to provide accurate and real datas at registration as well as at the Order Page.

 **The scope of the terms and conditions of use the online shop:**
   1. To use the service provided by the online store, the customer need to cognize these rules and accept them.

   2. The provided informations in the registration form and Order Page should be truthful and current.
 If the customer provides incorrect or outdated information, in particular as regards to the personal data of the customer, the seller is not obliged to carry out orders.
 It is prohibited to transfer or make available by the customer illegal content or infringe the rights of third parties.

 3. Seller shall take the necessary technical and organizational measures to prevent acquisition and modification data provided by the customer during registration and when ordering by unauthorized users.

 **Placing an order:**

 1. Orders for goods available in the online shop are made through the Order Page, available in the store.

 2. Placing an order through Order Page is possible around the clock, every day of the week.
 Orders placed on weekdays will be implemented on  an ongoing basis.
 Orders placed on saturdays, sundays and holidays will be implemented no earlier than the next business day.

 3. An order shall be made by logging in to the store, addition of the goods to the shopping cart and confirmation of the order.
 In the absence of the customer registration in the online shop placing an oreder is not possible.

 4. Sending the order by the customer constitutes an offer submitted by the customer to the seller to enter into a contract of sale, in accordance with the regulations.

  5. After sending the order the customer receives confirmation of acceptance of his offer by electronic means (confirmation of the order), at the e-mail address indicated by the customer.
 After receiving above-mentioned acceptance agreement of sale is valid.

 For Privacy and Cookie Policy see appendix.